zekenie/review-week-assessment/README.md

 ## Submitting

 As you complete each answer (or make an update), please commit the changes to the git repository.
-To submit your answers, there are two steps:
+To submit your answers:

-1. Push your repository back to your own personal fork of `assessment-express-mongoose`
+1. Push your repository back to your own personal fork of `assessment-express-mongoose`.
-2. Notify us via email that your assessment is complete.
+2. Download the zip of your project from Github.
+3. Email the zip to `instructors@fullstackacademy.com` before the time assigned as the end of the assessment.